Angeline Seattle

 The only problem?
 Angeline Seattle, daughter of Chief Seattle, died eleven years earlier in 1896 and is buried in Seattle's Lakeview Cemetery.

 Admittedly, it seems like an incredible coincidence that two unrelated women living in roughly the same geographic area would share such an unusual name; however, both woman lived in an earlier era when many local native people were given English names, not by themselves or their parents, but by Christian missionaries.
 Chief Seattle himself was converted to Catholicism and christened "Noah" by such priests.
 Although the name doesn't seem to have stuck, his daughter—reportedly given the name "Angeline" by pioneer Doc.
 Maynard's wife—seems to have fully embraced her new anglicized name.
-It's possible that the name "Angeline" was a favorite among the white missionaries and settlers who took it upon themselves to re-name the Indians.
+It's possible that the name "Angeline" was a favorite among the white missionaries and settlers who took it upon themselves to re-name the "Indians".
 It's also possible that Princess Angeline herself helped to popularize the name.

 By the time of the 1900 Federal Census, Charlie had passed away, leaving Angeline a widow.
 Daughter Mary was evidently grown and out of the home by that date.
 In fact, the only other person in Angeline's household at that time was a hired man named John Seattle (some sources report that John Seattle was a cousin of the famous Chief).
-Sometime after the census taker's 1900 visit and Angeline's death in 1907, she and John married.
-It is because of this late second marriage that Angeline Seattle was buried under that name in the Auburn cemetery.
+On February 5, 1903, she and John were married by a Catholic priest on the Puyallup Reservation (she was listed as "Angeline Whatcom" on her marriage certificate).
+It is because of this late, last marriage that Angeline Seattle was buried under that name in the Auburn cemetery.

 Angeline's Totem—Fact or Fiction?